How to Deal with Jealousy of Loved Ones after You Have Lost Weight

 For a PDF version of this article, please click here.

 “I have a sister-in-law who has treated me terribly since I got into a smaller pant size than her.
-She is not obese.
+She is not affected by obesity.
 She is about a size 14.

 She never knew me as a thin person.
 She has always been a person who competes for friendship and attention.
 My weight-loss brought all of that out.